AlimTleuliyev/wildfire-detection/README.md

 # Wildfire Detection

-Welcome to the Wildfire Detection repository, focusing on fire detection using computer vision.
-This project aims to contribute to wildfire prevention efforts by leveraging machine learning to detect fire and smoke instances in images.
+Welcome to the Wildfire Detection Research repository!
+This repository hosts the code and resources related to our research on leveraging computer vision for fire detection.
+Our aim is to contribute to wildfire prevention efforts by developing and training an object detection model to accurately identify instances of fire and smoke in images.

 <p align="center">
   <img src="src/intro-gif.gif" alt="gif" width = 800>
 </p>

+## Highlights:

+- Trained YOLOv8 model using the D-Fire dataset for accurate fire and smoke detection.
+- Explored different model sizes and their performance metrics.
+- Developed a Streamlit app for practical demonstration of the model's capabilities.
+- Investigated future implications of using computer vision in wildfire prevention strategies.

+#### For a comprehensive understanding of our research journey, methodology, and results, please refer to our [Medium article.](url)

 ---